Share:

 How Pay Progression Affects the CARE (Career Average) Scheme

-Since 2015 (and from 2022 for all active members), the Career Average Revalued Earnings (CARE) scheme has been the standard.
-Each year, you build up a pension worth 1/57th of your pensionable earnings for that year.
-This amount is then revalued annually in line with CPI inflation plus 1.6% (while you are an active member).
+Since 2015 (and from 2022 for all active members), the CARE scheme has been the standard.
+Each year, you build up a pension worth 1/57th of your pensionable earnings for that year, revalued annually at CPI + 1.6% while active.

-This structure means your pension is built up in chunks year by year, with no special emphasis on your final salary.
-So, a pay rise close to retirement improves only those final chunks - it doesn’t affect earlier years.
+This structure means your pension is built up year by year, with no special emphasis on your final salary.
+So, a pay rise close to retirement improves only those final years — it doesn’t affect earlier years.
 Late-career promotions will improve your pension, but only proportionally based on how many years you serve at the higher salary.

 Split Benefits: Maximising Both Final Salary and CARE Pension